SIDNet: Learning Shading-aware Illumination Descriptor for Image Harmonization: Method

 \section{Method}

-We decompose the image harmonization task into two sub-problems: (1) illumination estimation of background images, and (2) rendering of foreground objects.
-The overall pipeline of the proposed image harmonization algorithm is shown in \cref{fig:method}.
-We first train a neural rendering framework to learn the direction-aware illumination descriptor in a self-supervised manner (\cref{sec:nid}).
-Then we train a Background Illumination Estimation Module to estimate the direction-aware illumination descriptor from the background image (\cref{sec:ihp}).
-Finally, the training and implementation details are elaborated in \cref{sec:train}.
+We decompose the image harmonization task into two sub-problems: (1) illumination estimation of background images, and (2) re-rendering of foreground objects.
+The overall pipeline of the proposed image harmonization algorithm is illustrated in Fig.~\ref{fig:method}.
+We first train a Neural Rendering Framework to learn the shading-aware illumination descriptor in a self-supervised manner (Sec.~\ref{sec:nid}).
+Then we train a Background Illumination Estimation Module to estimate the shading-aware illumination descriptor from the background image (Sec.~\ref{sec:bie}).
+The inference pipeline of image harmonization is briefly introduced in Sec.~\ref{sec:ihp}.
+Finally, we elaborate on the training and implementation details in Sec.~\ref{sec:train}.